qianxichen233/Visionary/README.md

     - Remote file:
         - An option to save the drawing to "cloud" server is supported
         - User can sync their drawing with "cloud" server, and retrieve their drawing whenever they want
-        - A page displaying all drawings belonged to the user sorted by the last modified date will be shown, in which user can choose to edit any of them, and async the changes as well
+        - A page displaying all drawings belonged to the user sorted by the last modified date will be shown, in which user can choose to edit any of them, and sync the changes as well
 3. Register/Login System:
     - User must register an account to use the app
     - Once properly entered the username and password, user is able to log in, and see all of their drawings on "cloud" server